We’re Chris and Beth, and this blog is about our journey to turn 20 acres in east Tennessee into a homestead.

 Settling raw land is the hardest thing we’ve ever done.
 We’ve pushed through yellowjacket attacks, heat exhaustion, pulled muscles, and smashed thumbs to finish projects ahead of harsh weather and make the most of weekend equipment rentals.
 We’ve worked 9-hour nights on the land after 9-hour days at our jobs.
 We’ve compensated for lack of experience with optimism, flexibility, research, listening skills, and a fearlessness for looking stupid.
 The morning we woke up on our land for the first time, every dent, scratch, splinter, sting, and sleepless night became worth it.
 It’s a deeply satisfying life.

-You may want to start with the following posts, and please free to contact us with questions, thoughts or to talk land.
+If your dreams look anything like ours, we hope sharing our experiences will be helpful.
+You may want to start with the following posts, and please feel free to contact us with questions.